Symbolic Meaning of the Heron

 My friends Ted and Dana have magnificently manicured landscaping around their home in the woods.
 It’s quite impressive to see their perfectly tailored yard butted against an untamed wilderness.

 You could call my friends nature-lovers, but they had a bone to pick with the heron.
-To explain, every day at dusk the same heron faithfully came to visit Ted and Dana's beautifully kept lawn.

 At first, my friends were enchanted by the heron’s house call.
 That is, until they discovered the heron was dining on the koi fish from their Zen-style water gardens.
 When they figured out their koi fish (at $300 a pop) was a heron-buffet, they lost their Zen attitude, and began employing dissuasion tactics to keep the hungry heron out of their ponds.